 Since opening its doors in 1984, North York Women’s Shelter has provided a place of safety and support for women and children impacted by violence.
 In the 35 years since NYWS’s inception, over 11,000 residents have stayed at the shelter – determined to build lives free of violence and abuse.

-Our brand new, secure, fully accessible 24,000 square foot complex, provides a 17-bedroom emergency shelter with an emphasis on therapeutic design, and an unique accessible community collective.
-With emphasis on therapeutic design and the empowering impact of arts-based programming, we are able to provide critical anti-violence support to women in our community who are experiencing violence.
-With your support, we hope to continue to grow into our space and develop an innovative survivor focused program to end gender-based violence.
+Here in Toronto, NYWS is on the frontlines, offering a 17-bedroom, fully accessible emergency shelter with an emphasis on therapeutic design and a unique accessible community collective.
+We operate from a trauma-informed framework and provide critical anti-violence support to women in our community.
+With your support, we can continue to grow into our space and develop an innovative survivor-focused program to end gender-based violence.